ordina-jworks/ordina-jworks.github.io/_posts/2018-09-28-SpringOne-fun-with-the-functional-web-framework.md

 The first router function's  handler that matches your HTTP request will be the one that is executed.
 This makes it a lot clearer when you read the router functions to know which one will be executed, it's the first one that you define and matches.

-An advantage of the RouterFunction over the annotational style is that you can map multiple endpoints to the same HandlerFunction.
+An advantage of the `RouterFunction` over the annotational style is that you can map multiple endpoints to the same `HandlerFunction`.
-This is not possible in Web MVC becuase you can only put one @RequestMapping on a controller method.
+This is not possible in Web MVC because you can only put one @RequestMapping on a controller method.
-In the WebFlux.fn framework however, you can refer to one HandlerFunction in as many RouterFunction matchers as you want.
+In the WebFlux.fn framework however, you can refer to one `HandlerFunction` in as many `RouterFunction` matchers as you want.

 #### Improvements in the RouterFunction spring framework 5.1: